 - Warm humid air travels up a hillside and cools below its dew point to create upslope fog.

-(a) Tule fog in the Central Valley of California. (b) Advection fog in San Francisco. (c) Steam fog over a lake. (d) Upslope fog in Teresópolis city, Rio de Janeiro State, Brazil.
+(a) Tule fog in the Central Valley of California. (b) Advection fog in San Francisco. (c) Steam fog over a lake. (d) Upslope fog around the peak of Mt.
+Lushan in China.

 Fog levels are declining along the California coast as climate warms.
 The change in fog may have big ecological changes for the state.